JonnyTran/OpenOmics/inst/paper.md

 while O-Miner can perform end-to-end analysis in an integrated platform, its interim analysis results cannot be exported elsewhere for down-stream analysis.

-# The OpenOmics Library
+# The OpenOmics library

 OpenOmics consists of two core modules: multi-omics integration and annotation interface.
 An overview visualization of the OpenOmics system architecture is provided in Figure \autoref{architecture}.

 ![Overall OpenOmics System Architecture, Data Flow, and Use Cases.\label{architecture}](figure.pdf)

-## Multi-omics Integration
+## Multi-omics integration

 Tabular data are everywhere in bioinformatics.
 To record expression quantifications, annotations, or variant calls, data are typically stored in various tabular-like formats, such as BED, GTF, MAF, and VCF, which can be preprocessed and